showa-yojyo/clipart/README.md

 * [Inkscape][1]: A famous SVG editor.
 This can be used as a command-line tool.
 * [ImageMagick][2]: A set of command-line tools to manipulate images.
   For example, `convert` can convert images in PNG format to BMP.
+* [PlantUML][3]: This is a Java package which can be used to generate PNG, SVG etc. files from text files written in a DSL.

 License
 ----------------------------------------------------------------------
-See the file LICENSE in this repository.
+See the file ./LICENSE in this repository.

 Authors
 ----------------------------------------------------------------------